top of page

 I switched from two-piece to one-piece bags after two catastrophic failures.

-One at home on the couch.
-One at a coffee shop where I was covered head to toe.
+One happened at home on the couch.
+The other was at a coffee shop, where I ended up covered head to toe.

-At the coffee shop, I was wearing a belt with a zipper where the connection is, not at the very bottom where you empty the bag.
-The failure was unzipping it at the top, across where the connection is.
+At the coffee shop, I wore a belt with a zipper at the top, not at the bottom where you empty the bag.
+The failure occurred when I unzipped it at the top, where the connection is.
 My bag was already full.
-I tried to lift my bag out of the pocket to empty it.
-When I did that, the two-piece connection came undone.
+When I tried to lift it out of the pocket to empty it, the two-piece connection came undone.

 It went everywhere.

-I went into complete panic.
-Trying to clean myself up.
-Trying to clean it off the floor.
+I panicked.
+I scrambled to clean myself up and the floor.
 It was an absolute mess because my bag was completely full.
-It was liquidy, so it was everywhere.
-Really hard to clean.
+It was liquidy, making it even harder to clean.

-Really embarrassing because I had to walk out of the bathroom into a public space and just hope nobody saw me.
+It was incredibly embarrassing to walk out of the bathroom into a public space, hoping nobody noticed.

-It's a really weird feeling to be 40 years old and not feel like you have complete control over your bodily fluids and function.
+It’s a strange feeling to be 40 years old and not feel in control of your bodily functions.

-Talking to other people with ostomies who manage chronic illness and chronic pain makes me feel less alone.
-Less isolated.
+Talking to others with ostomies who manage chronic illness makes me feel less isolated.

-If I can record those conversations and share them with the world and share other people's stories that in my eyes are true heroes, why wouldn't I?
+If I can record these discussions and share them with the world, why wouldn’t I?

 According to recent data, 19.8 million people played pickleball in the US in 2024.
 That’s a 45.8% increase from 2023.
 It’s the fourth consecutive year as America’s fastest-growing sport.

-But how many of those people are competing with an ostomy?
+But how many of those players are competing with an ostomy?
 With chronic illness?
-With bodies that don't always cooperate?
+With bodies that don’t always cooperate?

 Professional athletes are thriving with ostomies.
 I returned to pro pickleball post-surgery.
 Olympic gold medalist Jearl Miles-Clark won more medals after her surgery.
 Collin Jarvis ran a sub-2:30 marathon with an ostomy.

-But there's so much stigma around ostomies, especially in athletes.
+Yet, there’s so much stigma around ostomies, especially among athletes.
 Not everyone sees examples of active adults thriving with an ostomy, let alone professional athletes.

 Ella’s ostomy is reversed.
 Mine might be permanent.

-I'm just happy for Ella.
-I'm happy she was able to get through the ostomy, get it reversed, and now be living an anatomically normal life again.
-Even though I know she still has struggles.
-She's still dealing with constipation and build-up.
+I’m genuinely happy for Ella.
+She navigated her ostomy, got it reversed, and now lives an anatomically normal life.
+I know she still faces challenges, like constipation and build-up.

 For me, I’m okay with whatever gives people a better life.

-Having a bag is going to give me a much better life than not having a bag based on my perianal fistulizing disease.
-The thought of going to the bathroom through my bottom is truly terrifying.
+Having a bag means a better life for me, given my perianal fistulizing disease.
+The thought of going to the bathroom through my bottom is terrifying.
 Going through my bag with no pain?
-I will do that all day every day.
+I’ll take that any day.

-It's a really isolating experience.
-I don't want to keep it to myself.
+It’s isolating.
+I don’t want to keep it to myself.

-I want to make somebody feel less alone.
+I want to help someone feel less alone.

 Bag and Paddle is about competing, traveling, and living life as an athlete when your body doesn’t always cooperate.

-The name means a few things.
-Pickleball paddle.
-Travel bag.
-And for me, an ostomy bag.
+The name represents a few things: a pickleball paddle, a travel bag, and for me, an ostomy bag.

-This first episode with Ella went places I didn't expect.
-We talked about sports, chronic illness, stomas, reversals, doctors, hydration, embarrassment, resilience, and things people don't usually say out loud.
+This first episode with Ella took unexpected turns.
+We discussed sports, chronic illness, stomas, reversals, doctors, hydration, embarrassment, resilience, and topics people don’t usually voice.

 This is the full story of why this show exists.